jtjacques/mturk-manage/README.md

 If you do not intend to use the interface to modify HITs or assignments in any way (e.g. extend, expire, approve, reject) consider attaching the `AmazonMechanicalTurkReadOnly` access policy to the credentials, rather than `AmazonMechanicalTurkFullAccess`.

+* Note: your IAM user must be  using the 2017 version of the `AmazonMechanicalTurkReadOnly` policy (or newer) to allow the `ListHits` permission.

 ## Manage HITs
 Once you have logged in, the console lists all HITs currently available for the requester.